exakat/php-dictionary/dictionary/xmlwriter.ini.rst

 The ``XMLWriter`` extension offers several benefits when working with XML in PHP:

-+ Efficient and low memory usage: The extension is designed to generate XML incrementally, allowing to write large XML documents without consuming excessive memory.
++ Efficient and low memory usage: the extension is designed to generate XML incrementally, allowing to write large XML documents without consuming excessive memory
 + Stream-oriented output: ``XMLWriter`` writes XML data to a stream, which can be a file, memory, or an HTTP connection.
-This enables the generation of XML directly without the need to store the entire document in memory.
+This enables the generation of XML directly without the need to store the entire document in memory
-+ Namespace support: ``XMLWriter`` supports XML namespaces, allowing to define and assign namespaces to elements and attributes.
++ Namespace support: ``XMLWriter`` supports XML namespaces, allowing to define and assign namespaces to elements and attributes
-+ Character encoding and formatting: ``XMLWriter`` provides methods to set the character encoding of the XML document and control the formatting options, such as indentation and line breaks.
++ Character encoding and formatting: ``XMLWriter`` provides methods to set the character encoding of the XML document and control the formatting options, such as indentation and line breaks
 + Validity and well-formedness checking: ``XMLWriter`` performs automatic validation and well-formedness checking while writing XML, ensuring that the generated XML document is compliant with XML standards.

 .. code-block:: php